EduardoLZevallos/linux-notes/linux-notes.md

+## Unix and Linux System Administration Handbook

+- Processes consist of an address space and set of data structures within the kernel.
+  - The address space is a set of memory pages that the kernel has marked for processes’s use..
+These pages contain the code and libraries the the process is executing, process variables, stacks, and extra info needed for the kernel
+- A thread is an execution context within a process.
+Every process has at least one thread but some processes have many.
+  - Each thread has its own stack and CPU context but operates within the address space of its enclosing process
+- Proceese’s threads can run simultaneously on different cores.
+- How new processes start
+  - An existing process must clone itself to create a new process
+  - The clone can then exchange the program its running for a different one
+  - When a process is cloned, the original process is referred to as the parent and the copy is called the child.
+PPID is the pid of the parent useful to trace a process back to its origin
+- A process scheduling priority determines how much CPU times it receives.
+The kernel computes priorities with a dynamic algo and takes into account the amount of CPU time that a process has recently consumed and the length of time it has been waiting to run.
+- Creating a new process:
+  - A process copies itself with the fork system .
+Fork creates a copy of the original process , with its own PID
+  - The child process then uses exec to execute a new program.
+This call changes the program that the process is executing and resets the memory segments to a predefnied initial state.
+- Init / systemd, plays an important role in process management
+  - When a process completes it calls \_exit to notify the kernel that it is ready to die.
+  - Before a profess can disappear, the kernel requires the death be acknowledged by the process’s parent which the parent does with a call to wait.
+  - If the parent dies before the child then the child becomes a child of init or systemd
+- Signals
+  - When a signal is received, if the receiving process can handle a signal the handler is called
+  - If the process can’t handle the signal then the kernel takes some default action on behalf of the process.
+  - To prevent signals from arriving, programs can request the signal be ignored or blocked
+  - Ignored \- means the signal is discarded
+  - Blocked means it it queued until its unblocked
+  - Signals KILL and STOP cannot be caught, blocked or ignored
+- Threads
+  - Threads typically need to wait for the kernel to complete some work before continuing execution
+    - When a thread reads data from a file, the kernel must request the appropriate disk blocks and then arrange for their contents to be delivered into the processes address space, during this time the thread enters sleep
+- Trouble shooting system
+  - Can quickly find pid of a process with **$ ps aux | grep sshd** or **pidof /usr/sbin/sshd** or **pgrep sshd**
+  - Can use top output to look and analyze health of the system
+    - On multicore CPU usage is average of all the cores in the system
+    - Root can run top at highest priority with \-q flag
+  - High niceness means a low priority for your process , low niceness means high priority uses a lot of CPU
+  - Disk bandwidth remains the primary bottleneck on most systems, I/O performances has not kept up
+  - **Vmstat** and **ps** useful commands
+  - Lower level analysis can use **strace** displays every system call that a process makes and every signal it receives. \-f flag of strace follows forked processes, \-e trace=file displays only file-related operations, useful for discovering evasive configuration files
+  - Runaway processes are those that soak up system cpu disk or network
+  - Load average \- takes into account business caused by disk traffic and other forms of I/O
+  - **df \-h** command shows filesystem disk use in
+  - **du \-h** to identify which directory is using the most space
+- Crontabs for individual users stored under /var/spool/cron .  crontab commands tell cron that some crontab files changed, therefore you shouldn’t change crontab directly.
+  - Cron also objeys system crontab entries found in /etc/crontab and in the /etc/cron.d directory
+  -

 ### **1. System Information & Basics**
 - **Uptime**: Shows how long the system has been running.
 - **Free memory**: Use `free -h` to display available memory.